moorepants/learn-multibody-dynamics/sympy.rst

 .. warning::

-   SymPy assumes all symbols are complex valued unless told otherwise.
-You can attach assumptions to symbols to force them to be real, positive, negatives, etc. For example, compare these three outputs:
+   SymPy assumes all symbols are complex-valued unless told otherwise.
+You can attach assumptions to symbols to force them to be real, positive, negative, etc. For example, compare these three outputs:

    .. jupyter-execute::